-where LoC, I, C, and IQ capture locus of control, impulsiveness, conscientiousness, and cognitive capacity, respectively.
+where LoC, I, C and IQ capture locus of control, impulsiveness, conscientiousness and cognitive capacity respectively.

 Limitations in cognitive capacity are influential in risk-taking decisions in part because "cognition is the primary route through which emotions are regulated" (Gotlib and Joorman 2010, p.
 301).
 In the face of risk and uncertainty, emotions compel us to take certain actions and avoid others.
-Psychologists are generally concerned with emotions that are experienced at the time a decision is made (that is, anticipatory or immediate emotions).
-Neuroticism-a tendency to experience negative feelings, such as anxiety, fear, anger, loneliness, etc.-is regarded as a key personality trait, for example.
-In contrast, economists have historically been more likely to focus on anticipated future emotions, such as disappointment and regret (Loewenstein 2000).
-It is clear, however, that people react not only cognitively, but also emotionally and physiologically to the presence of risk.
-Moreover, anticipatory emotions (for example, fear) associated with risk have the potential to explain decisions that are difficult to understand solely in cognitive-consequential terms (Loewenstein et al. 2001).
+Psychologists are generally concerned with emotions that are experienced at the time a decision is made (i.e., anticipatory or immediate emotions).
+Neuroticism - a tendency to experience negative feelings such as anxiety, fear, anger, loneliness, etc. - is regarded as a key personality trait, for example.
+In contrast, economists have historically been more likely to focus on anticipated future emotions, such as disappointment and regret (Loewenstein 2000).24 It is clear, however, that people react not only cognitively, but also emotionally and physiologically to the presence of risk.
+Moreover, anticipatory emotions (e.g., fear) associated with risk have the potential to explain decisions that are difficult to understand solely in cognitive-consequential terms (Loewenstein et al. 2001).
 Meta-analysis indicates that poor mental health is associated with emotion regulation strategies that involve less cognitive reappraisal and more expressive suppression (Hu et al. 2014).

 Importantly, expectations over future utility (or future disutility) are likely to depend on the visceral emotions triggered by current circumstances.
-Gradin et al. (2011) provide evidence that the encoding (processing) of prediction errors is disrupted in depression, which contributes to anhedonia; individuals who are depressed learn less from reward signals (see also Pizzagalli et al. 2008; Must et al. 2013).
-People may, for example, be optimistic and overestimate the utility gain from eating tomorrow if they are hungry today and fail to recognize that tomorrow they will be sated (see Gilbert and Wilson 2007).
-An inability to abstract from the current circumstances leads to projection bias-people fail to predict their future preferences correctly.
+Gradin et al. (2011) provide evidence that the encoding (processing) of prediction errors is disrupted in depression, which contributes to anhedonia; depressed individuals learn less from reward signals (see also Pizzagalli et al. 2008; Must et al. 2013).
+People may, for example, be optimistic and over-estimate the utility gain from eating tomorrow if they are hungry today and fail to recognize that tomorrow they will be sated (see Gilbert and Wilson 2007).
+An inability to abstract from the current circumstances leads to projection bias - people fail to correctly predict their future preferences.
 Dispositional optimism is the general tendency to expect positive outcomes.
-We therefore extend Equation 5 by accounting for emotional response to risk, $E_t$ , and optimism, $O_t$ , in the utility function:
+We therefore extend Equation 5 by accounting for emotional response to risk, E_t , and optimism, O_t , in the utility function:

-(7) $$u_t(c_t; s, E_t, O)$$
+$$(7) u_t(c_t; s, E_t, 0)$$

-Projection bias, pessimism, and cognitive biases more generally may result in those who are depressed consuming either more or fewer risk-related goods relative to those who are mentally well.
+Projection bias, pessimism, and cognitive biases more generally, may result in the depressed consuming either more or fewer risk-related goods relative to the mentally well.